Patrick Dempsey: Promotional work

 He has been the face of L'Oreal and Versace and was featured in ads for Serengeti sunglasses.
 In November 2008, he launched an Avon fragrance named Unscripted.
 In June 2009, Women's Wear Daily reported the launch of a second Avon fragrance named Patrick Dempsey 2.
 The fragrance was recognized as the "Men's Private Label/Direct Sell" for the 2010 FiFi Awards.
 On September 29, 2012, Mexican cable company Cablemás, Megacable and Mexico city's Cablevisión launched an advertising campaign featuring Dempsey as the love interest of a domestic worker who comes across his profile on an online dating site.

 Starting in 2013, Patrick Dempsey became the face of Silhouette, promoting eyewear fashion from Austria.
-From January 2017 Dempsey appears for Vodafone Italy and he appears in some Italian spots about it.
+Since January 2017 Dempsey has appeared in commercials for Vodafone Italy.
 In 2018, Bleusalt, a Malibu-based fashion brand launched a clothing line designed by the actor.

 Business interests

 In January 2013, Dempsey announced that his company (Global Baristas) had secured the winning bid to purchase Seattle-based Tully's Coffee, which had filed for Chapter 11 bankruptcy protection in October.
 Dempsey's bid of $9.15M was enough to secure Tully's over the bids of six others, including Starbucks.
 Dempsey's company will control 47 Tully's locations in the Seattle area, but not the online business, which had been purchased by Green Mountain Coffee Roasters in 2009.

 Following a legal dispute with investor group Global Baristas, Dempsey left the group, in effect officially leaving his managerial positions with Tully's.
 Dempsey filed a lawsuit on behalf of Global Baristas, claiming Michael Avenatti borrowed $2 million against Tully's assets without informing Dempsey, rather than fully financing the coffee chain as was promised, calling the 15 percent interest rate on the loan "exorbitant" and sued for Avenatti to fund Tully's operations and meet its working capital needs, as well as for any damages owed the company.
 Soon after, Dempsey's lawyer's office issued a statement saying the partnership was dissolved and that Dempsey wished the lawyer and the company "all the best".
 Avenatti has stated the dispute was a "misunderstanding" and will continue operating with other investors and new management.